evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ## Storing the current state of the system

 The initial conditions describe the system at the start of the simulation.
 As time changes the Earth will move and the four parameters will change as well.
-Therefore, in our program we need store the current state of the system, which is represented by the same four values: position, angle and their time derivatives, or speeds.
+Therefore, in our program we need to store the current state of the system, which is represented by the same four values: position, angle and their time derivatives, or speeds.

 ```JavaScript
 var state = {